citusdata/citus_docs/faq/faq.rst

 Can I run Citus on Microsoft Azure?
 -----------------------------------

-Yes, Citus is a deployment option of `Azure Database for PostgreSQL <https://docs.microsoft.com/azure/postgresql/hyperscale/>`_ called **Hyperscale**.
-It is a fully managed database-as-a-service.
+Yes, Citus is available as a managed service with `Azure Cosmos DB for PostgreSQL <https://learn.microsoft.com/azure/cosmos-db/postgresql/introduction/>`_, formerly known as Hyperscale (Citus) in Azure Database for PostgreSQL.

 Can I shard by schema on Citus for multi-tenant applications?
 -------------------------------------------------------------